ZexuanTHU/SERWeb_Doc/README.md

 # SERWeb_Doc

-This is the documentation repository of the [SERWeb project](https://github.com/ZexuanTHU/SERWeb)
+The documentation repository of the [SERWeb project](https://github.com/ZexuanTHU/SERWeb)

 ## DOCS
+It's the main documentation which contains all you need.

 We offered documentations for SERWeb Developers and Users in 5 different file types, which includes:
 - .pdf (recommended)
 - .html (recommended)